clsync/clsync/README.md

     - It really eats 100% CPU sometimes.
     - It requires LUA libs, that cannot be easily installed to few of our systems.
-- It's a little buggy.
-That may be easily fixed for our cases, but LUA. :(
+- It's a little buggy (it crashed on our cases).
-- It doesn't support pthread or something like that.
-It's necessary to serve huge directories with a lot of containers right.
-- It cannot run rsync for a pack of files.
-It runs rsync for every event. :(
-- Sometimes, it's too complex in configuration for our situation.
-- It can't set another event-collecting delay for big files.
+- Sometimes, it's too complex in configuration for our situation (not flexible enough).
+For example it can't set another event-collecting delay for big files.
 We don't want to sync big files (`>1GiB`) so often as ordinary files.
 - Shared object (.so file) cannot be used as rsync-wrapper.
 - It doesn't support kqueue/bsm
+- It's not secure enough.
+No builtin containerization support to reduce risks.

-Sorry, if I'm wrong.
-Let me know if it is, please :). "lsyncd" - is really interesting and useful utility, just it's not appropriate for us.
+"lsyncd" - is really good and useful utility, just did not fit to our needs.
+We spent enough much time on tuning "lsyncd" that realized we could write own solution sharpened by our tasks.
+So there it is :)

-UPD.: Also clsync had been used to replace incron/csync2/etc in HPC-clusters for syncing /etc/{passwd,shadow,group,shells} files.
+Also clsync had been used to replace incron/csync2/etc in HPC-clusters for syncing /etc/{passwd,shadow,group,shells} files and running post-scripts.

 3. inotify vs fanotify:
 -----------------------